 Title Length for SEO: Importance of the 70 character limit for Google

-According to Google's Product Feed Specifications, the 'title' attribute has a suggested maximum length of 70 characters.
-Therefore, products with long titles will still be listed in search results.
+According to Google's Product Feed Specifications, the 'title' attribute has a maximum length of 150 characters.
+Title's over that length are truncated automatically, and a warning is shown in Diagnostics.

 If your product titles are excessively long, we can program your (Custom) feed so that all the titles are limited to a 70 character title length by truncating long titles at a word boundary.
 However, we generally do not recommend this.
 The loss of visibility penalty due to the lack of important title keywords is typically greater than the minor ranking penalty due to having more than 70 characters.
 Keywords in the title are very critical to getting your products to show up for particular searches.